csruiliu/dcgm-profiling/berkeleyGW/README.md

 # run ./configure --help for more details
 # rename the uncompressed folder if its name is hdf5-1.14.3
-./configure --prefix=$HOME/local/hdf5-1.14.3 CC=mpicc FC=mpifort CFLAGS="-fPIC" FCFLAGS="-fpic" --enable-fortran --enable-shared --enable-parallel
+./configure --prefix=$HOME/local/hdf5-1.14.3 CC=mpicc FC=mpifort CFLAGS="-tp x86-64-v3 -fPIC" FCFLAGS="-tp x86-64-v3 -fPIC" --enable-fortran --enable-shared --enable-parallel --enable-optimization=none
 # run make as as many cores as possible
 make -j
 # install all files to prefix path, which is $HOME/local/hdf5-1.14.3